Geometric Structures Induced by Deformations of the Legendre Transform: Introduction

 The rest of the paper is structured as follows.
 First, Section~\ref{sec:prelim} provides a brief overview on the standard interpretation of the Legendre transform in mathematical physics.
-Then, Section~\ref{sec:legendre_in_geo} explores how the transform naturally arises in information geometry, and presents the intimate relationship that exists between a generalized Legendre transform and the curvature of statistical manifolds.
-Building on these foundations, Section~\ref{sec:sym_and_kahler} investigates the consequences of generalized Legendre transforms on the symplectic structure and flows, and on the complexification of statistical manifolds.
-Then, Section~\ref{sec:thermo} develops how generalized Legendre transforms lead to descriptions of the thermodynamics of systems under non-linear constraints.
-Finally, Section~\ref{sec:conclusion} summarises our mains conclusions.
+Then, Section~\ref{sec:legendre_in_geo} explores how the transform naturally arises in information geometry and introduces the intimate relationship that exists between a generalized Legendre transform and the curvature of statistical manifolds.
+Building on these foundations, Section~\ref{sec:sym_and_kahler} investigates the consequences of generalized Legendre transforms on the symplectic structure and flows and on the complexification of statistical manifolds.
+Finally, Section~\ref{sec:conclusion} summarizes our mains conclusions.